 Ventura Visitors & Convention Bureau (VVCB) works diligently to promote the City of Ventura by capturing its spirit and showcasing the city’s best attributes every single day.
 Specifically, VVCB works to strengthen positive exposure and awareness of the City of Ventura as a convention and visitor destination in hopes of increasing local business revenue and stimulating economic growth and development for the community.
 It has a growing ability to favorably impact economic development in the City of Ventura, and a commitment to building stronger more diverse partnerships both locally and abroad that celebrate Ventura.

 VVCB’s popular point of contact in the community is the Visitor Center, whose accomplishments merit special attention.
-At a time when many other Visitor Centers around the country are decreasing in visitation and some even closing in the face of increasingly digital societies, Visitor Center staff and volunteers welcomed over 8,000 visitors from 35 different countries and five different continents this summer.
-In fact, the Visitor Center is enjoying record retail sales for the third year in a row, having quadrupled sales since 2012.
+At a time when many other Visitor Centers around the country are decreasing in visitation and some even closing in the face of increasingly digital societies, Visitor Center staff and volunteers welcomed thousands of visitors from all over the world.
 Tourists and locals alike come to the Visitor Center to find Ventura-inspired gifts, souvenirs, apparel and more.
 This growth has allowed the Visitor Center to expand its community relationships and it now features 35 local vendors, 10 more than last year.
 VVCB is proud and honored to promote our local artists and entrepreneurs, many of whom have celebrated their very first sale at the Visitor Center.

-VVCB also reaches out to over 26,000 people every month through its popular monthly consumer newsletter, as well as fosters community partnerships and involvement through its monthly partners newsletter.
-The success of these engagement efforts show in numbers through substantial growth in social media followers.
-VVCB’s following has grown by 11,000 people since last year for a total of 40,000 social media fans.
-Its recently launched website has also quickly become its number one marketing asset with over 200,000 visitors to the site this summer and 75% new visitors.
+VVCB also reaches out to over 40,000 people every month through its popular monthly consumer newsletter, as well as fosters community partnerships and involvement through its monthly partners newsletter.
+The success of these engagement efforts show in numbers through substantial growth in social media followers and continues to grow.
+VisitVenturaCA.com attracts 40,000 visitors on average every month.
 This significantly increases opportunities for positive coverage and awareness of the City of Ventura that, with time, builds international and intercultural rapport.

 Other ways in which VVCB supports maximized benefits for the community include by ensuring coordinated efforts among partners.
 For example, by facilitating themed committees and sharing updates and opportunities for collaboration across various channels.

-Numbers show that 2014 was a fantastic year for tourism in Ventura when tourism expenditures on lodging, retail goods, meals and beverages and other taxable items brought an estimated $261 million to the City of Ventura.
+The success in Ventura’s tourism expenditures on lodging, retail goods, meals and beverages and other taxable items continue to bring millions to the City of Ventura.
 This demand and the benefits it brings to the community stem from increased awareness of Ventura as a visitor and convention destination.
 VVCB’s dedication to sharing the Ventura story and promoting the Ventura experience has resulted in growing interest and positive coverage of the community in California, the USA, and internationally.
-Over the last year, VVCB has partnered with press from Dubai, Chile, South Korea, the United Kingdom and Brazil to promote Ventura abroad.
+In the past, VVCB has partnered with press from Dubai, Chile, South Korea, the United Kingdom, Mexico and Brazil to promote Ventura abroad.
 VVCB has also hosted travel writers and social media influencers from across the USA and successfully ascertained coverage such as the Huffington Post’s “America’s Most Scenic National Parks,” The New York Times’ “Peek at a Protected Island,” and the Men’s Journal’s “10 Best Cities to Live”.

 The benefits of VVCB’s work are largely reflected in the community through increased awareness of Ventura’s unique traits, informed tourists exploring beyond traditional tourist hotspots, and local economic boosts both at the Visitor Center which showcases local vendors and exclusive Ventura souvenirs, as well as in the community through taxable tourist spending on retail, food and beverage, lodging, etc., where according to VisaVUE’s Travel Report, tourist spending in Visa transactions amounted to over $375 million in Ventura County in the second quarter of 2015, up 7.9 percent from last year.